3DGenomes/METALoci/docs/tutorial.rst

     git clone https://github.com/3DGenomes/METALoci && mv METALoci/metaloci/tests/data . && mv METALoci/docs/tutorial.ipynb . && rm -rf METALoci

 This will download the example data to a folder named ``data`` in your current working directory.
-The data consists of a Hi-C matrix, a few ChIP-Seq signals, and a ``.gtf`` file to generate the region file.
+The data consists of a Hi-C matrix, a few ChIP-seq signals, and a ``.gtf`` file to generate the region file.

 .. _generating_a_metaloci_region_file: